-“I’ve been riding dirt bikes since I was like 10 years old,” says Tim.
+“I’ve been riding dirt bikes since I was like 10 years old,” Tim said.

 Tim sustained a severe brain injury and spent 44 days in the hospital.

-“I was in a coma for the first six days; I was very rough shape,” Tim says.
+“I was in a coma for the first six days; I was very rough shape,” Tim said.

-Tim's mother, Donna Maitland, says her son’s future looked bleak.
+Tim's mother, Donna Maitland, said her son’s future looked bleak.

-“We got the phone call that he was unresponsive and that he was bleeding through his ears, nose and mouth,” she recollects.
-“It seemed like forever to know if he was still alive.”
+“We got the phone call that he was unresponsive and that he was bleeding through his ears, nose and mouth,” she said “It seemed like forever to know if he was still alive.”

 Tim was back at square one.

-“I had to learn to eat, sleep, walk, talk, breathe,” he says.
+“I had to learn to eat, sleep, walk, talk, breathe,” he said.

-“My first thought was okay, one thing off the check list,” Tim says.
+“My first thought was okay, one thing off the checklist,” Tim said.

 What is next, Tim says, is “to make dreams come true.”

-Despite being legally blind and losing some of his hearing, taste and smell, Tim would pursue a higher education at Richard Bland College.
+Despite being legally blind and losing some of his hearing, taste, and smell, Tim would pursue higher education at Richard Bland College.

-“You can’t move forward to tomorrow by looking at yesterday,” says Tim.
+“You can’t move forward to tomorrow by looking at yesterday,” Tim said.

-Advisor Dr. Evanda Watts-Martinez says Tim inspired other students and faculty.
+Advisor Dr. Evanda Watts-Martinez said Tim inspired other students and faculty.

-“I am extremely proud of Tim Vass.
-Simply because he did not give up,” Watts-Martinez says.
+“I am extremely proud of Tim.
+Simply because he did not give up,” Watts-Martinez said.

-“He is not thinking of his limitations,” she says.
+“He is not thinking of his limitations,” she said.
 “Immediately he is coming from a place of strength.”

 “I was as happy as could be.
-It was just the biggest sense of accomplishment,” Tim says.
+It was just the biggest sense of accomplishment,” Tim said.

 Tim is currently looking for a position in the fitness industry.